-In effect, a runoff asks, "Which side is stronger?"
+Runoffs practically ask, "Which side is stronger?"
 Later, these voters will use another tally tool to ask, "Where is our center?"
-And a bigger group will use a tally to ask, "Which trio best represents us all"
+And a bigger group will use a tally to ask, "Which trio best represents us all?"

 In a runoff, the top two compete one against one.